Economising on Justice

-The political active represent agents of this experience, they keep driving moral change by transforming more or less judiciously the altering historical circumstances into new channels for proper, peacefully coordinated human conduct.
+The political active represent agents of this experience, they keep driving moral change by coordinating more or less judiciously the altering historical circumstances with new channels for proper, peacefully coordinated human conduct.

 It is odd that libertarians who are so concerned with consent and justification, especially justification of the liberal order or constitution by consent, show little interest in the practical course of democratic politics.
 At the end of the day, it is practical democratic politics that ensures the dynamic equilibrium that we experience as a society that is largely just or legitimate, at least enough so as to keep us from revolting.

 The alternative to democratic freedom is not a depoliticised society, where private transactions miraculously replace the disagreements and collective ambitions of our kind, the alternative to democratic freedom is a non-participatory despotism, the self-justice of an elite.

 It is the politically active in a democracy that keep the blood flowing through the veins of a free society.
 By challenging one another, by bringing up new proposals and eroding parts of the status quo, by defending well established traditions, by producing the messy and contradictory landscape of a society based on free dissenting, they preserve justice as a living and supple feature of our civilisation.

 It is the doubtful assumption of the man in the ivory tower that this process can be good only if it delivers clear cut, exhaustive, and consensual solutions, rather than a turbulent, blended, muddy flow of proven and durable, yet conflicting wisdoms as well as inconclusive fragments and ephemeral flotsam, still-born justice, justice destined for an early death, and hardy parts that one day will be widely embraced as genuine justice.